 Between 110 and 140 AD, he wrote a letter to the Philippians.
-We will review this letter deeper in a future article.
+We reviewed this letter deeper in another article (click here to read about the Letter to the Philippians).
 In it, he affirmed keeping the commandments of God and quotes many New Testament letters almost word for word.
 He quoted from as many as 18 letters that we consider canon for the New Testament.
-Here is one example:

 To give you an idea about the gravity of his testimony, consider the following: His letter to the Philippians was lauded by contemporaries who said it would bring assurance to the truth about salvation (Irenaeus, Adv.
 Haer.
 3.3.4).
-The letter was so highly regarded that even as late as 400 AD it was routinely read in Christian assemblies in Asia (Jerome, On Illustrious Men, 17).
+The letter was so highly regarded that even as late as 400 AD it was routinely read in Christian assemblies in Asia.

 Tertullian, who lived in the late second and early third centuries, wrote much against heresy.
 One of the ways he combated false teachers was to appeal to the list of bishops in every city that went back to the first Apostles.
-This is usually termed ‘Apostolic Succession’.
+This is usually termed ‘Apostolic Succession.’
 It was very important in the second century.
-The heretics could not trace any of their teachers to the time of Jesus.
-Here is an excerpt from Tertullian’s work Prescription Against Heretics.
+The heretics could not trace any of their teachers to the time of Jesus – though they claimed to do so.
+Here is an excerpt from Tertullian’s work Prescription Against Heretics about this topic:

 “But if there be any (heresies) which are bold enough to plant themselves in the midst of the apostolic age, that they may thereby seem to have been handed down by the apostles, because they existed in the time of the apostles, we can say: Let them produce the original records of their churches; let them unfold the roll of their bishops, running down in due succession from the beginning… in such a manner that [that first bishop of theirs] bishop shall be able to show for his ordainer and predecessor some one of the apostles or of apostolic men, — a man, moreover, who continued steadfast with the apostles.
 For this is the manner in which the apostolic churches transmit their registers: as the church of Smyrna, which records that Polycarp was placed therein by John…” (idem, sec.
 32)